18 Corporate Wellness Ideas and Wellness Activities for 2023

 This health screening process should test an employee’s blood pressure, BMI, glucose levels, cholesterol levels, bone density, Hemoglobin A1C, hearing, cotinine, lung spirometry for asthma or COPD, and mammography.
 You could make these tests mandatory for employees to get on a yearly basis, or just have them readily available for any employee who wants to get these tests done.

-If your worksite wants to improve employee health and reduce health care costs, you are going to need a wellness solution that turns corporate wellness ideas into effective wellness strategies.
+If your worksite wants to improve employee health and reduce health care costs, you are going to need a wellness solution that turns corporate wellness ideas and initiatives into effective wellness strategies.
 Let us show you how this is done.